Turkey based Cihan News Agency claims a Reuters reporter is taken into custody in the city of Diyarbakir

 According to CHA, Faruk Yuce was beaten up by the police for taking a picture of the police water cannon which was ready there for any probable incident during rally.
 Although other journalists tried to protect him, they failed to do so due to the intervention of a large number of police officers.
 CHA also claimed that Yuce was not set free even though the police said so.
 Various news outlets also spread CHA’s post.2

-Yuce was recording the rally with his cell phone and the police took him behind the water canon and asked him to show his identity card.
-Yuce explained that the treatment was harsh but also that the police apologized to him after he showed his ID and press cards.
+Fact-Checking Turkey contacted journalist Faruk Yuce and asked if he would confirm the narrative.
+He said while he was recording the rally with his cell phone the police took him behind the water canon and asked him to show his identity card.
+He said the treatment was harsh but he was not taken into custody and was set free afterwards, and also that the police apologized to him after he showed his ID and press cards.
 Moreover, he declared that he does not work for Reuters and is actually a freelance journalist.
-He also added that he was not taken into custody, and was set free afterwards.